The Warwickshire Centenary Way | |

 I thanked her and plodded on.

 There is what my brother and I refer to as The West Highland Way Effect, when you near the end of a long days walking.
 Time slows down and distances stretch like warm toffee, and you never reach the end of the hike quite as soon as you expect.
-There were several more long stretches of canal and associated bends which I was obliged to navigate before, finally, moored boats became more abundant (as did people) and the Greyhound Inn entered stage left, colourfully busy, with folk sitting at trestle tables enjoying cold beer in the warm sunshine.
+There were several more long stretches of canal and associated bends which I was obliged to navigate before, finally, moored boats became more abundant and the Greyhound Inn entered stage left, colourfully busy, with folk sitting at trestle tables enjoying cold beer in the warm sunshine.

 I could see my Land Rover!